Mount Drive on your computer

 Drive does not appear after connecting on macOS: check that the URL ends with a /.
 Finder sometimes drops the trailing slash.

-"The folder you specified does not appear to be valid" on Windows: confirm the WebClient service is running and that the URL uses https://, not http://.
+"The folder you specified does not appear to be valid" on Windows: this usually means you used the Add a network location wizard, which cannot validate Eigen drives.
+Use Map network drive instead, and paste the URL into the Folder field.
+Also confirm the WebClient service is running and that the URL uses https://, not http://.

 401 Unauthorized: double-check the app password was copied correctly.
 Passwords are only shown once; if you missed it, delete it from the Integrations page and generate a new one.

-Files or folders are missing: Eigen containers like .eigendoc show up as folders.
+Files or folders are missing: Eigen documents (.eigendoc, .eigensheets, and so on) show up as folders in WebDAV listings, not as individual files.
 If a file is in the trash it will not appear in WebDAV listings.